Android 10: Navigation

 Android 10 introduces a revamped full-screen gesture navigation system and new app open and close animations, with gestures such as swiping from either side edge of the display to go back, swiping up to go to the home screen, swiping up and holding to access Overview, swiping diagonally from a bottom corner of the screen to activate the Google Assistant, and swiping along the gesture bar at the bottom of the screen to switch apps.
-The use of an edge swiping gesture as a "Back" command was noted as potentially causing conflicts with apps that utilize sidebar menus and other functions accessible by swiping.
-An API can be used by apps to opt out of handling a back gesture within specific areas of the screen, a sensitivity control was added for adjusting the size of the target area to activate the gesture, and Google later stated that the drawer widget would support being "peeked" by long-pressing near the edge of the screen, and then swiped open.
+The use of an edge-swiping gesture as a "Back" command was noted as potentially causing conflicts with apps that use sidebar menus and other functions accessible via swiping.
+Apps can use an API to opt out of handling back gestures in specific areas of the screen.
+A sensitivity control was added to adjust the size of the target area to activate the gesture.
+Google later stated that the drawer widget would support being "peeked" by long-pressing near the edge of the screen, then swiping open.
 The traditional three-key navigation system used since Android "Honeycomb" remains supported as an option, along with the two-button "pill" style navigation introduced in Android 9.0 Pie.

-Per Google certification requirements, OEMs are required to support Android 10's default gestures and three-key navigation.
+Per Google certification requirements, OEMs must support Android 10's default gestures and three-key navigation.
 OEMs are free to add their own gestures alongside them.
-However, they must not be enabled by default, they must be listed in a separate area one level deeper than other navigation settings, and they cannot be promoted using notifications.
+However, they must not be enabled by default; they must be listed in a separate area, one level deeper than other navigation settings, and they cannot be promoted via notifications.
 The two-key gesture navigation system used on Android Pie is deprecated, and may not be included on devices that ship with Android 10.
 However, it can still be included as an option for continuity purposes on devices upgraded from Pie.

 User experience

 Android 10 includes a system-level dark mode.
 Third-party apps can automatically engage a dark mode when it is active.

-Apps can also present "settings panels" for specific settings (such as, for example, internet connection and Wi-Fi settings if an app requires internet) via overlay panels, so that the user does not have to be taken outside of the app in order to configure them.
+Apps can also present "settings panels" for specific settings (such as, for example, internet connection and Wi-Fi settings if an app requires internet) via overlay panels, so that the user does not have to be taken outside of the app to configure them.